Ankr-network/ankr-docs/docs/learn/tutorials/erigon-bsc-tutorial/erigon-bsc.md

 **This tutorial will demonstrate the following processes:**

 1. Configuring the remote server to run a full node.
-2. Building the Erigon Client on Binance Smart Chain from the source code.
+2. Building the Erigon Client on BNB Chain from the source code.
-3. Using Erigon to deploy the full node on Binance Smart Chain.
+3. Using Erigon to deploy the full node on BNB Chain.

 ## **00 Getting started**